Ifunanya-O/Project-Portfolio/README.md

 Result:

-Linear regression was run to find point estimates for predicting incident_rate.
+The crime prediction model used linear regression to estimate the incident_rate.

-Because of multiple missing values, the model was first run on a subset of data (where Year=2021) which had fewer missing values that were missing at random asides from the Refugees column which had multiple values that were missing not at random.
-MICE imputations was hence used to replace the values.
+Initially, the model was applied to a subset of data (Year=2021) with fewer missing values.

+For missing values in the Refugees column, which were not missing at random, MICE imputations were used, but this column was later dropped due to its irrelevance.
+The final model provided the following estimates:
-However, the particular column that had most of the missing values was dropped as it didn't belong to the model, therefore, Linear regression model was run without using the MICE imputations.
-This final model returned the following point estimates:

-Crime_Rate = -372.23 + 0.0003Average_total_income + 44.49Low_income_rate + 3.56Non_immigrants + 3.48Non_citizen.
+Crime_Rate = -372.23 + 0.0003Average_total_income + 44.49Low_income_rate + 3.56Non_immigrants + 3.48Non_citizen

-For the total dataset, the Refugees column was dropped too as it had multiple values that were missing not at random.
-The Low_income_rate column also had a higher amount of missing values, however, the missing values were replaced using MICE imputations.
-The model was run and these were observed:
+For the full dataset, the Refugees column was excluded, and MICE imputations were used for the Low_income_rate column.
+The final model estimates were:

-The Low_income_rate p-value: 0.64, is higher than alpha:0.05.
-However, this independent variable was left in the final model because this maybe due to MICE imputations as it had large volume of missing values in the total dataset.
-Unlike in the 2021 dataset where there was no missing value in the Low_income_rate column, and this subset dataset showed a near zero p-value for Low_income_rate.

-The p-value of Postsecondary_Graduate tend to increase when Non_citizen and Non_immigrants variable are removed, suggesting a multicollinearity problem.
-However, hypothesis testing could not be done on MICE result.

-Population has a zero (0) coefficient in the final model which is the same in the subset model.
-Although in the subset model,population had a higher p-value than alpha(0.05), hence was no included in the final model.

-The final model returned the following point estimates:

-Crime_Rate = 10.8035 + 0Population + 1.1Low_income_rate + 0.2Visible_Minority + (-0.09)*Owner + (-0.1)*Renter
+Crime_Rate = 10.8035 + 0Population + 1.1Low_income_rate + 0.2Visible_Minority - 0.09Owner - 0.1*Renter
+Notably, issues with multicollinearity were observed, and some variables (Population) had coefficients of zero or high p-values, influencing their inclusion in the final model.

 2. Home Equity Loan Optimization